With Manfred's support, Braves bring chop to World Series - WHIZ News

 Richard Sneed, principal chief of the Eastern Band of Cherokee Indians, would like to see more outrage about what he says are far bigger issues facing Native Americans, including poverty, unemployment, child abuse, sexual assaults and suicide.

-“I’m not offended by somebody waving their arm at a sports game,” Sneed told The Associated Press on Tuesday.
+“I’m not offended by somebody waving their arm at a sports game,” Sneed told the AP on Tuesday.
 “I’m just not.
 If somebody is, that’s their prerogative, it’s their right.
 They can be offended. … I don’t know very many, maybe one or two, from my tribe who say, ‘Yeah, I don’t like that.’
 But at the end of the day, we’ve got bigger issues to deal with.”

 Sneed said the problems with crime and poverty remain largely ignored when the national attention has been on team names and the tomahawk chop.